MasterOfTheTiger/apod-extension/README.md

 - Added link to image
 - Changed + added hover notes
 - Made back button go to last viewed picture instead of today's
+- Added a lot of comments in JS code